rsdoiel/antenna/journalism.md

 date: 2025-05-29, from: The Daily Bruin (UCLA Student Newspaper)

-<em>This post was updated May 29 at 11:31 a.m.</em>
+<em>This post was updated May 29 at 3:47 p.m.</em>
-Editor’s note: The following piece contains mentions of persecution, which could be disturbing to some readers.
+Editor’s note: The following piece contains mentions of persecution, which could be disturbing to some r<em>eaders.</em>
-Most students don’t uncover a classified list of alleged war criminals in their undergraduate research cohort.

 <br>